 Cutting Depth

-A blade’s cutting depth is influenced by its number of teeth.
-Blades with a higher tooth count, like 100 or more, offer better cutting performance.
-They can achieve deeper and smoother cuts compared to blades with fewer teeth.
+The cutting depth is often influenced by the number of teeth it has.
+When I use blades with a higher tooth count, say 100 or more, I’ve noticed they generally offer a superior cutting performance.
+They just seem to achieve deeper and smoother cuts compared to those with fewer teeth.

 Precision